ahmedtelbani/Udacity-Landing-page/README.md

 * add Style to **To Top Button**.
 * add hover animation on the active navigation header.

+##app
+Here is where the functionality happens.
+There is three things that this file primarily achieves
+* dynamically building out the navigation
+* loop through the number of implemented sections and generate an area in the header for each one
+* allowing the header to show which section is currently "active" in the page
+* listens for clicks on the navigation and then scrolls the page to the appropriate section header
+* Scrolling to the top of the page after scrolling down when pressing the **To Top** button

 ### To view project
 The project is published on GitHub Pages.
 To view,